arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Webjob project selector_

-	> **Speaking Point:** I've already associated my Console project with my Website.
-The next time I publish my Website, the Webjob will be published with it.
+	> **Speaking Point:**We've already associated my Console project with my Website.
+The next time we publish the Website, the Webjob will be published with it.

 1. Switch to the **Management Portal** and click the **logs** link of your WebJob.